rtk-incubator/rtk-query/docs/api/created-api/code-splitting.md

 const enhanceEndpoints = (endpointOptions: EnhanceEndpointsOptions) => EnhancedApiSlice;

 interface EnhanceEndpointsOptions {
-  addEntityTypes?: readonly string[];
+  addTagTypes?: readonly string[];
   endpoints?: Record<string, Partial<EndpointDefinition>>;
 }
 ```

 #### Description

-Any provided entity types or endpoint definitions will be merged into the existing endpoint definitions for this API slice.
+Any provided tag types or endpoint definitions will be merged into the existing endpoint definitions for this API slice.
 Unlike `injectEndpoints`, the partial endpoint definitions will not _replace_ existing definitions, but are rather merged together on a per-definition basis (ie, `Object.assign(existingEndpoint, newPartialEndpoint)`).

 Returns an updated and enhanced version of the API slice object, containing the combined endpoint definitions.